parallelinc/ahead/docs/scope.md

 - Suggested vendor integration opportunities.

 The application must be designed so AI providers can be switched through the Laravel AI SDK without rewriting business logic.
 Provider-specific code must not leak into accounting domain services.

+## Unknown File Handling and Cloudflare Sandbox

+If the platform, an AI workflow, an integration, or a user action needs to download, upload, inspect, transform, extract, execute against, or otherwise manipulate unknown or untrusted files, that work must happen inside Cloudflare Sandbox.

+This is mandatory for unknown files because receipt, invoice, export, archive, spreadsheet, PDF, image, and provider-supplied files may contain unexpected content, malformed data, macros, scripts, embedded payloads, or adversarial input.
+The core Laravel application must not directly execute tooling against unknown files on the application host.

+Before implementing any Cloudflare Sandbox feature, the agent or engineer must use the Cloudflare MCP documentation search to read the current Cloudflare Sandbox documentation.
+Do not rely on model memory for Sandbox SDK syntax, lifecycle, file operations, storage mounts, Workers configuration, Durable Object bindings, Containers behavior, command execution, sessions, or security controls.

+The Cloudflare documentation currently describes Sandbox SDK as an isolated code execution environment built on Workers, Durable Objects, and Containers.
+It supports command execution, file operations such as reading and writing files, sessions, process management, code interpretation, and optional storage mounting.
+The implementation must still verify current behavior against Cloudflare documentation before coding.

+Cloudflare Sandbox must be used for:

+- Inspecting unknown PDFs, images, spreadsheets, CSV exports, ZIP archives, or provider-supplied files.
+- Converting files between formats.
+- Extracting text or metadata with third-party tools.
+- Running OCR or document-processing binaries.
+- Validating file structure.
+- Detecting malware indicators or suspicious file behavior if such scanning is implemented.
+- Running any command-line tool against a user-supplied, email-supplied, provider-supplied, or AI-supplied file.
+- Performing AI-adjacent file preparation that requires manipulating the file before sending it through the Laravel AI SDK.

+Sandbox file handling must preserve chain of custody:

+- Store the original source document outside the sandbox in durable application storage.
+- Store immutable file hashes before sandbox transfer.
+- Record when the file was sent to the sandbox.
+- Record the sandbox ID, session ID, operation type, command or API call, working directory, input file references, output file references, exit status, logs, and timestamps.
+- Store hashes and storage references for every derived output file.
+- Never overwrite the original document with a sandbox-produced derivative.
+- Link sandbox operations to the relevant document, AI run, integration sync run, manual review item, and audit log entry.

+Sandbox outputs must be treated as derived evidence, not as replacements for source evidence.
+If a PDF is converted to text, images, or JSON, the converted artifacts must reference the original file and the sandbox operation that produced them.

+The application should expose sandbox operation history in the frontend when it is relevant to an accounting decision, extraction result, or manual review item.

 ## Multi-Model AI Verification